-In September 2013, the Company obtained an extension on the remaining \$100,000 secured convertible promissory note that was issued in the private placement that closed in September 2010.
-Under the terms of the agreement, the maturity date on the note is extended through March 31, 2014.
-In exchange for the extension, the note holder will receive 500,000 stock warrants and \$6,500 in accrued interest and fees.
-The stock warrants expire three years from the date of issuance, are exercisable at \$0.13 per share, and vest on the next date the value of Amerityre common stock reaches \$0.25 per share.
+In September 2013, the Company obtained an extension on the remaining \$100,000 secured convertible promissory note (the "Note") that was issued in the private placement that closed in September 2010.
+Under the terms of the agreement, the maturity date on the Note is extended through March 31, 2014.
+In exchange for the extension, the note holder received 500,000 common stock warrants and \$6,500 in accrued interest and fees.
+The common stock warrants expire three years from the date of issuance, are exercisable at \$0.13 per share, and vest on the next date the value of Amerityre common stock reaches \$0.25 per share.